ClarisaD/ENVST-UA900_Park_Over_Plastic_Capstone_Seminar/deliverables.md

 <li>Letter to Next Cohort</li>
 </ol>

-##In the course Google Drive folder, Climate & Design 2019, find the subfolder with your name.
+##In the course Google Drive folder, Park Over Plastic, find the subfolder with your name.
 Fill your folder

 with the following files
 <ul>